 Rutherford County and North Carolina Arts Council

-Grants starting at $500 to Rutherford County, North Carolina nonprofits, tribal organizations, municipalities, colleges, universities, and libraries to promote access to high-quality arts opportunities.
-Funding may be requested for specific arts programs, or for the operations of qualifying arts organizations.
+Grants starting at $500 to North Carolina nonprofits, tribal organizations, municipalities, colleges, universities, and libraries to promote access to high-quality arts programs in Rutherford County.
+Funding may be requested for specific arts programs or for the operations of qualifying arts organizations.

 Typical uses of Grassroots money include:

 -Program expenses such as artists’ fees and travel, space rental, advertising, marketing and publicity, website and electronic media, scripts, costumes, sets, props, music and equipment rental or purchase

 -Operating expenses such as salaries, telephone, office supplies, printing, postage, rent, utilities, insurance and equipment rental.

 The first priority of the Grassroots Arts subgrant program is to provide operating or program support to qualified arts organizations including theaters, symphonies, galleries, art guilds, choral societies, dance companies, folk arts societies, writers groups and arts festivals, among others.